nothingkid/WebGL-experiments/README.md

 # WebGL-experiments

 ## What is this?
-Trying to learn new thing or two.
-And do something (interesting) out of it.
+Trying to learn new thing.
+And do something interesting out of it.

 ### List